 Being raised in a dysfunctional home can put the constant pall of “be perfect or you’re nothing” over your head.
 Especially for those raised in overly critical homes or with narcissistic parents.
 The child feels the need to become the perfect example of what their parent wants them to be.

-In other homes, like where a parent has an active addiction, emotional issues, or works all the time the child strives to be perfect because by “not causing trouble” the child lowers the stress level of the household and helps to maintain the very fragile equilibrium that could easily snap at any time (more on this in a future post).
+In other homes, like where a parent has an active addiction, emotional issues, or works all the time the child strives to be perfect because by “not causing trouble” the child lowers the stress level of the household and helps to maintain the very fragile equilibrium that could easily snap at any time.

 I understand this pattern intimately.
 When I was growing up there was narcissism and alcoholism in my family.
 I grew up to believe that I had to be EXCELLENT or else I was crap.
 I remember being screamed at as a child because I came home with B’s.
 Yes, I was gifted and A’s should have been easy.
-But I also had undiagnosed ADHD and was bullied pretty harshly.
+But I was bored and unchallenged in school.
+I also had undiagnosed ADHD and was bullied pretty harshly.
 Yet, instead of questioning the environment I was in, I was always told it was my fault.
 That I was lazy and just didn’t work hard enough.

 I have another client who had parents who fought all the time.
 So she would attempt to bring home perfect grades, and be in every single club in school so that she could keep the peace at home.
 She knew that if she were to come home with anything less than perfection shit would really hit the fan.
 She didn’t want to do anything to fan the flames of the already incendiary situation at home.
 So instead she tried her hardest to be as good as possible and stay under the radar.